-On May 25, the European Union celebrated the first anniversary of the enforcement of the General Data Protection Regulation (GDPR), the most important change in data privacy regulations in the last decade, designed to restructure the way in which personal data is handled across every sector (public or private) and every industry.
+It is the most important change in data privacy regulations in the last decade in the EU and UK, designed to restructure the way in which personal data is handled across every sector (public or private) and every industry.

 The future of data protection